SG25-Coder/SG25-Coder.github.io/README.md

 # Sat Sri Akal, Namaste, Greetings Everyone !

-## Sukhmani Guleria welcomes you on her First GitHub Website.
+## Sukhmani Guleria welcomes you on her GitHub Website.

 My name is Sukhmani Guleria and I am a dedicated B.Tech First Year CSE (Computer Science & Engineering) student with a passion for exploring the intricacies of Computer Science.
 Currently immersed in my academic journey, I am eager to apply my knowledge in designing, engineering, programming and software development to solve real-world challenges and innovate within the field.
 I am in the know of programming languages such as Python, Java, Frontend Technologies such as HTML, CSS and DBMS such as MySQL.